avrae/avrae/README.md

 docker-compose -f docker-compose.test.yml -p avrae up -d docker logs -f avrae_tests_1
 ```
 This should initialize an ephemeral database to run command unit tests in.
+You should set the `DICECLOUD_USER`, `DICECLOUD_PASS`, and `DICECLOUD_TOKEN` env vars to their correct values.